 “Keep it on the table.
 I’ll drink it later”, he said harshly to Piklu.
 Uncle had never liked him.
 He called him the servant boy.
 Uncle always felt Piklu eyeing his phone and considered him to be a little thief who never got caught.
 Piklu was seven but we knew him since he was three.
 He always came along with Lata aunty and waited in the living room till his mother finished her maid’s work.
 He often had a smile on his face and liked whatever we offered him.

 Piklu was a hassle-free and lively little kid.
-Chaturvedi uncle, after a lot of struggle of picking up the glass and drinking water had also managed to spill some on the floor.
+Chaturvedi uncle, after a lot of struggle, picked up the glass and drank some water and also managed to spill some on the floor.

 Piklu was busy flipping through his colouring book when he heard uncle call out to him “Hey you boy!
 Come here, clean the water on the floor”.